JUREMY PRIVACY POLICY

 Right to object – if personal data are processed for purposes of our legitimate interests or the legitimate interests of third parties and if your interests or fundamental rights and freedoms requiring personal data protection override our legitimate interests or the legitimate interests of third parties, you have the right to object to such processing.
 If this is the case, we will no longer process the personal data, unless we are able to demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
 Where personal data are processed for direct marketing purposes, you have the right to object at any time;

 Right to complain with the National Authority for Data Protection – if you believe that the processing of your personal data constitutes violation of the applicable legislation, you can file a complaint with one of the competent supervisory authorities.
-In Hungary, the supervisory authority is the National Authority for Data Protection and Freedom of Information, hereinafter referred to as “NAIH”; address: H-1125 Szilágyi Erzsébet fasor 22/C Budapest, Hungary; postal address: H-1530 Budapest, Pf.
-5.; phone: +36-1-391-1400).
+In Hungary, the supervisory authority is the National Authority for Data Protection and Freedom of Information, hereinafter referred to as “NAIH”; address: H-1055 Budapest, Falk Miksa utca 9-11., Hungary; postal address: 1363 Budapest, Pf.
+9., Hungary; phone: +361 391-1400 or +3630 683-5969.

 9. HOW DO WE PROTECT YOUR PERSONAL DATA?